‘Made In Abyss’ Season 2 Officially Announced, Fans Have Mixed Feelings About The Sequel

 It appears, however, that most MIA fans do not support the idea of the studio straying from the manga’s plot.
 Fans of the show would rather wait a year or even two for the story to be complete and well-written than have a Season 2 release before its time.

-“I’d honestly be fine with an announcement of like “S2 in 2019″ or something,” replied temp_sales to OpenDown.
+“I’d honestly be fine with an announcement of like ‘S2 in 2019’ or something,” replied temp_sales to OpenDown.
 Many people agreed with temp_sales.

 According to comments on MyAnimeList’s official page for the anime, many otakus loved Made In Abyss because it was surprisingly deep.
 MIA’s art is a bit misleading to some.
 Most people who base Made In Abyss through its art are quite surprised by its dark storyline.
 Based on the comment about the anime’s plot, many fans would prefer if it kept the same tone for the second season.